 Scoped/Filtered GET of Network Data

 This scenario shows a request for network data via a scoped/filtered M-GET.
 Scoping and filtering can be done from the serviceProvNetwork object.
+This flow is not available over the XML interface.
+Query of network data via XML is performed for each type of network data (e.g., query for SP data, query for NPA-NXX data, etc.).